-- Do you have formal knowledge security guidelines (at the central level, at the local level and for specific research groups)?
-If yes, do the guidelines at the local level match the requirements set out at the central level? - Do you regularly update your security plans, including travel instructions, etc.?
-If yes, is it clearly defined who is responsible for these updates? - How do you ensure at the local level that any updates of security plans and instructions, etc., are communicated to your students and staff? - Do you have a procedure for incorporating security into new projects, collaborations, procurement, etc.?
+- Do you have formal guidelines for your security work (at the central level, in local departments and at production facilities)?
+If yes, do the guidelines at the local level match the requirements set out at the central level? - Do you regularly update your security plans, including e.g., travel instructions, etc.?
+If yes, is it clearly defined who is responsible for these updates? - How do you ensure at the local level that any updates of security plans and instructions, etc., are communicated to your staff? - Do you have a procedure for incorporating security into new projects, partnerships, collaborations, procurement, etc.?
 If yes, do you know where to find it?

-- Do you know how to access key security information at the local level, including risk assessments and mitigating measures in relation to employments, visitors, security incidents, etc.? - Do you have guidelines for reporting and handling security incidents?
-(See the section on crisis management). - Do you report at regular intervals and in a fixed format - to a central security committee and/or board?
-Have you specified how the reporting should be used in relation to updating quidelines? - Do key decisions-makers and management at the university have access to an up-to-date and comprehensive risk picture?
+- Do you know how to access key security information at the local level, including risk assessments and mitigating measures in relation to employments, procurement, security incidents, etc.? - Do you have guidelines for reporting and handling security incidents?
+(See the section on crisis management). - Do you provide formalized reporting at regular intervals - and in a fixed format - to a central security committee and/or board?
+Have you specified how the reporting should be used in relation to updating guidelines? - Do the key decisions-makers in the organization have access to an up-to-date and comprehensive risk picture?

 - Is it clear to the management where in the organization different security data are processed and who is able to identify and extract data relevant for reporting purposes?
-(Are visiting researchers/students for example registered by an HR unit at the local level?) - Is knowledge security a permanent agenda item in connection with board meetings, central committee meetings etc.?
+(Are screenings of new staff for example registered by an HR unit at the local level?) - Is security a permanent agenda item in connection with board meetings, central committee meetings etc.?

 A strong security culture helps to ensure that security remains top-of-mind in all work-related activities.
-Furthermore, it creates a shared understanding of the framework and ideas that characterize the approach to knowledge security adopted by your organization.
+Furthermore, it creates a shared understanding of the framework and ideas that characterize the approach to security adopted by your organization.
 Security culture in this context refers, for instance, to your handling of passwords, onboarding and offboarding procedures, and the fostering of sound and trusting communication.